 Management of the account including budget management, project timings and relationship management.

-This contract will not include any media buying or creative outputs, the Agency will be expected to work closely with the media buying agency (carat) and digital marketing agency appointed by the Client.
+This contract will not include any media buying or creative outputs, the Agency will be expected to work closely with the media buying agency (Carat) and digital marketing agency appointed by the Client.

 The Agency will liaise directly with the Client’s media buying and digital marketing agencies on an ongoing basis, to ensure the effective delivery of final agreed strategies.